By Dr Anupam Pokharel, Melbourne

-The deaths of two young Nepali students in New South Wales in as many days since Christmas Day has been a distressing development for the close-knit Nepali community of Australia.
+The death of two young Nepali students in New South Wales in as many days since Christmas Day has badly hurt the close-knit Nepali community of Australia.
 With the tragic drowning deaths of the two men (the first name of both victims was “Sujan”), the total number of drowning deaths in NSW this Christmas season reached six, media reports indicated.

 The real tragedy is, these deaths would most probably have been avoidable with little precaution.

 The Nepali diaspora in Australia also grieved the loss of three young men towards the end of 2015 and early 2016; the last victim was sucked in by a powerful rip as he stood on the shore.
 This rip-incident was different than the rest that mostly occurred as the men voluntarily entered the waters to have a swim.

 Lack of swimming experience, and underestimation of hazards, along with suddenly changing ocean conditions have been blamed by the experts for such drownings.

 These deaths of our fellow community members also show a seasonal pattern.
 They appear to occur as weather warms up in Summer and water activities increase.